 South African amateur golfer Thami Ngobeni has emerged as the latest success of the South African Golf Development Board (SAGDB), which since 1999 has used golf to uplift children in disadvantaged communities.

-Last year, the 17-year-old Ngobeni – who has been a member of the SAGDB for the past seven years and who lives on Riverside Farm, which borders the famed Leopard Creek Country Club, the home of the Alfred Dunhill Championship – won twice on the GolfRSA provincial junior circuit when he triumphed in the Middelburg Junior Open and the Mbombela Junior Open.
+The 17-year-old Ngobeni – who has been a member of the SAGDB for the past seven years and who lives on Riverside Farm, which borders the famed Leopard Creek Country Club, the home of the Alfred Dunhill Championship – won twice on the GolfRSA provincial junior circuit when he triumphed in the Middelburg Junior Open and the Mbombela Junior Open.

 And his golf success has now helped him achieve exactly what the SAGDB sets out to do, securing him a full scholarship to one of the Curro private schools in South Africa.